AlexandreSiedschlag/DesafioBackend-ITFLEX/README.md

 Simple code(Readable). (:heavy_check_mark: done)<br />
 Heroku deploy([Deployed Page](https://arcane-refuge-76371.herokuapp.com/))

-## Aditional Info
-Note that, some information(like the Port column) from the main table of https://pt.proxyservers.pro/ is JavaScript feeded.
-BeautifulSoup cant handle this kind of information feed.
-To solve this problem would be necessary run a JavaScript program to collect that data.
-But by now lets leave it like this.
-In resume, if the information of the html is loaded without JavaScript, BeautifulSoup can collect it normally.

 # Issues
 CSS not working properly, i made the link from settings, django, html and css.
 But for some reason when i make some changes, its not updating properly.
 (1)